Committees vs. Working Groups

 In particular, look for meetings with long invite lists and no real defined target outcome.
 Large meetings are less effective than small meetings, but they do convincingly spread the blame around by giving everyone the impression that all parties were consulted, and all opinions were explored.

 Sometimes when something bad has occurred (e.g., malware has penetrated your defenses, or a key system is down) senior executives suddenly get very involved.
 This has the unintended effect of slowing the engineers down who are attempting to resolve the issue.

 Sometimes the organization is in such a state of panic that senior leadership members are micromanaging their teams.
 Software engineers can’t fix problems if they spend all their time in meetings giving their managers updates about the problems.
 The boot must be moved off their necks.

-In that situation, I would run two war rooms: one where the engineers were solving problems together (an actual working group) and one where I was babysitting the senior executives (not an actual working group).
+In that situation, run two war rooms: one where the engineers are solving problems together (an actual working group) and one where the senior executives (not an actual working group) are receiving updates and studying dashboards.
 Voila!

 Image Credit: The House select committee holding a public hearing on January 6th events.

 (Photo by Jason Andrew for The New York Times) After spending nearly a year investigating the Jan.
 6, 2021 attack on the U.S. Capitol, the House select committee that was tasked with scrutinizing the riot is holding a series of public hearings.